In the guide below, we outline various key aspects of rainwater harvesting and collection.

 – Boiling rainwater via solar water disinfection with solar powered cookers/boilers (this is seen as a low cost way of treating the water)

-– More advanced water treatment might involve a high intensity UV sterilizer to make the water suitable for drinking
+– More advanced water treatment might involve a high intensity UV sterilizer to make the water suitable for drinking, or some other type of advanced water treatment

 New Research On Potential Safety Risks of Rainwater Harvesting & Collection